-The differences between the court judge and mediation are:
+The differences between court judgment and mediation are:

 The court mediation is final, you cannot appeal on it later.
-This means once you agree on it, you are not supposed to change your mind.
+This means once you agree on it, you are not allowed to change your mind.

-The court mediation does not require solid proofs, it is based on the acceptance by both the plaintiff and defendant.
+The court mediation does not require solid proof – it is based on the acceptance by both the plaintiff and defendant.

-The court judge does not need to take responsibility of the content of the mediation, because again, it is agreed and accepted by both parties.
-That is why the judges like the mediation.
+The court judge does not need to take responsibility for the content of the mediation – because again, it is agreed and accepted by both parties.
+That is why judges like mediation.

-The content of the mediation will not be posted on the official website, this helps to help the reputation of the losing party.
+The content of the mediation will not be posted on any official website, and this helps to maintain the reputation of the losing party.

-Now here comes my 3 advice for international buyers of how to deal with a breach of contract dispute, or better, of how to avoid this dispute in advance.
+Here are our three pieces of advice for international buyers on how to deal with a breach of a contract dispute – or, better, of how to avoid this dispute in the first place:

-You may be angry condemning how despicable or untruthful the other party is at the court, but the court judges are not driven by your emotion, they will only make the judgment based on the evidence.
+You may be keen to express your anger at the other party – but court judges are not driven by emotion: they will only make the judgment based on the evidence.

-Among them, the contract or purchase order comes at the top priority.
-Make sure you define things clearly: quality inspection criteria, delivery date, payment terms, shipment, packaging, when the ownership of goods will transfer, and etc.
+Among these, contracts or purchase orders come at the top of the list of legal proof.
+Make sure you define things clearly: quality inspection criteria, delivery date, payment terms, shipment, packaging, when the ownership of goods will transfer, etc.

 Hire an attorney, if possible

-If you do not know how to draft a well written contract, hire a lawyer to do so or review your contract is a good way, this will not cost much but it is definitely helpful.
+If you do not know how to draft a well-written contract, hire a lawyer to do so – or to review your contract.
+This is a good way to do it because it will not cost as much as drafting a contract from scratch, but it is definitely helpful.

 Take actions decisively, don't wait until things get worse

-After reading this post, I hope you already have an idea of what you will get by taking legal action.
-One lesson I have learned from this is: take the action earlier is always better than doing it later.
+After reading this post, I hope you already have an idea of what to expect when taking legal action following perceived supplier fault.
+One lesson we have learned during our legal experience is: action taken earlier is always better than action taken later.

-There is a legal term called anticipatory repudiation, meaning even before the contract deadline, if you foresee that the supplier will not be possible to finish the order on time, you are entitled to sue them.
+There is a legal term called anticipatory repudiation – meaning even before the contract deadline, if you foresee that the supplier will not be able to finish the order on time, you are entitled to sue them.